carpentries/trainers/README.md

 ## Governance

 The trainer community self governs as per the [governance](governance) document.
+As of March 2021 this governance remains provisional pending approval by The Carpentries Executive Council.
 The elected leadership panel governs operates according to their [meeting rules](policy/leader_meeting_rules.md)